Andrea Bruce

 Andrea Bruce (born 10 July 1955) is a Jamaican athlete.
 She competed in the women's high jump at the 1972 Summer Olympics, making it to the final round and placing ninth.

 Athletics

 Bruce attended Prairie View A&M University, where she competed on the track and field team.
-She was the US national champion in the 400-meter hurdles in 1974.
+She won the 400-meter hurdles at the 1974 USA Outdoor Track and Field Championships.

-She placed second in the high jump in the 1975 US indoor nationals.
+She placed second in the high jump in the 1975 USA Indoor Track and Field Championships.